 There will sometimes be a dispute between directors and only one of the directors will pay the DPN.
-In such cases, the Taxation Administration Act 1953 (section 269-45) provides a right of indemnity which allows the director who paid the DPN to then recover the amounts paid against the company and any other director that was equally liable.
+In such cases, the Taxation Act provides a “right of indemnity” which allows the director who paid the DPN to then recover the amounts paid from either the company or any other director that was equally liable.

-What happens if I get a DPN and don’t pay the ATO?
+What if I get a DPN for a Deregistered Company?

 What are the simple things to do to avoid getting a DPN?